BioDataLearning/DeepCirCode/README.md

 This documentation is part of the supplementary information release for DeepCirCode.
 For details of this work, users can refer to the original paper "**Deep Learning of the Back-splicing Code for Circular RNA Formation**" (J. Wang  and L. Wang, 2019).
 # Requirements
-DeepCirCode is a R package including one necessary function written in python script.
+DeepCirCode is an R package with one necessary function written in Python.
 To use DeepCirCode package, R >= 3.5.3 is required.
 The versions of other packages are suggestive ones.

 - R 3.5.3 + 64-bit;